muhammadumair894/Streaming-Avatar/README.md

 3. Run file:
    npm start

-Usage
+Usage:
+.
 Enter your text prompt in the input field.
+.
 Click on "Generate Response" to get the text response from the language model.
+.
 Click on "Convert to Speech" to generate speech from the text response.
+.
 Click on "Generate Lipsync Video" to create a lipsync video from the generated speech.

-Project Structure
+Project Structure:
-frontend: Contains the React app.
+. frontend: Contains the React app.
+.
 App.js: Main component for the user interface.
-backend: Contains the backend server code. main.py: Main server file handling requests for text generation, text-to-speech, and lipsync video creation.
+. backend: Contains the backend server code.
+. main.py: Main server file handling requests for text generation, text-to-speech, and lipsync video creation.